Victoria-Uwegba/FNP-SALES-ANALYSIS/README.md

 1. Data Loading and Inspection using Power Query.
 2. Removing of duplicates
 3. Creating new entries from an existing column
+4. Changing the data type of the variables to the appropriate one
-4. Created pivot tables according to the questions asked.
+5. Created pivot tables according to the questions asked.
-5. Merge all pivot tables into one dashboard and apply slicer to make dynamic.
+6. Merge all pivot tables into one dashboard and apply slicer to make dynamic.